thednainus/sarscov2simulations/README.md

 You can find a script to simulate DNA sequence alignments using a simulated phylogenetic tree [here](https://github.com/thednainus/sarscov2simulations/blob/master/Coalescent_simulations/DNA_seqali_simulations.R)

 The script that contains the epidemiological model used to simulate phyloegentic trees are [here](https://github.com/thednainus/sarscov2simulations/blob/master/Coalescent_simulations/seijrRmodel.R).
-You will need the [phydynR](https://github.com/emvolz-phylodynamics/phydynR) package to use these scripts.

 ## System Requirement